Open House and Maple Sugaring Tours – March 9 – 10, 2019

-Tour camp and meet the directors.
 During Virginia’s Highland Maple Festival, we’re tapping our own sugar maple trees and boiling down the sap to make more of our fantastic Hidden Meadows maple syrup.
-We’d love for you to join us to watch the maple sugaring process, tour the camp facilities, and of course, enjoy some maple syrup on a stack of homemade pancakes.
+We’d love for you to join us to watch the maple sugaring process, tour the camp facilities, meet the directors, and of course, sample syrup straight from the source!
 This is a great opportunity for both new and returning families to visit with the directors and get a feel for life at camp.
-Pancakes served from 11:30 am – 12:30 pm; information session and tours offered on the hour between 1:00 pm – 4:00 pm.
+Information session and tours offered at 1:00 pm and 3:00 pm each day.
+Join us either Saturday or Sunday, whichever suits your schedule!
 RSVP is recommended, but not required.

-Take in the scenic views of Camp Hidden Meadows and experience our Maple Sugaring operation as you run this 5K course on a mix of gravel roads and wooded trails.
+Take in the scenic views of Camp Hidden Meadows as you run our 5K course on a mix of gravel roads and wooded trails.
 The race will begin at 10 am and will be followed by a free post-run pancake breakfast featuring our homemade maple syrup for all runners.
-Free T-shirt for all who register by February 25, 2018.
 Comfortable lodging options available; for more information contact us at (304) 456-5191.
-Register for the race here!

 Join us for a Saturday afternoon in the spring to tour camp and meet the directors.
 This is a terrific time for enrolled first-time campers to get a feel for camp and start planning what to bring, as well as for those who are still deciding to explore the camp and visit with the staff and directors.
 Information session and tours offered on the hour between 1 pm – 4:00 pm.
 RSVP is recommended, but not required.